Kai518999/Portfolio/README.md

 # Portfolio
-This is my Portfolio towards everything I have made
+This is my Portfolio of everything I have made apart from a few parts as I couldn't find them sadly